DefJM/openOwl/README.md

 # openOwl - Open Source Monitoring and Security

 ## What is it?

+OpenOwl is a set of tools for monitoring open-source projects.
+While other tools monitor deterministic security metrics (see [scorecard.dev](https://scorecard.dev), [oss-fuzz](https://github.com/google/oss-fuzz?tab=readme-ov-file), [deps.dev](https://deps.dev), or [osv.dev](https://osv.dev)), OpenOwl focusses on the unstructured communication and community health aspects of open-source projects.

-OpenOwl monitors open-source dependencies by analyzing communication patterns in issues and pull requests.
-Rather than judging project culture directly, it tracks changes in toxicity levels and other metrics over time.
-These metrics serve as early warning signals for community issues, which often lead to increased bugs and vulnerabilities.
+1. **Monitoring for toxicity and other metrics:** We monitor open-source dependencies by analyzing communication patterns in issues and pull requests.
+Rather than judging project culture directly, it tracks changes in toxicity levels and other metrics such as length of comment chains, or number of downvotes over time.
+These metrics serve as early warning signs for community issues, which often lead to increased bugs and vulnerabilities.

+### Screenshots
 Dependencies for the Python library Ragas:
 ![Screenshot web app](assets/streamlit-screenshot.png)